Indiana Jones and the Kingdom of the Crystal Skull: Effects

-Producer Frank Marshall stated in 2003 that the film would use traditional stunt work so as to be consistent with the previous films.
+Marshall stated in 2003 that the film would use traditional stunt work so as to be consistent with the previous films.
 CGI was used to remove the visible safety wires on the actors when they did their stunts, such as when Indy swings on a lamp with his whip.
 Timed explosives were used for a scene where Indiana drives a truck through crates.
 During the take, an explosive failed to detonate and landed in the seat beside Ford.
 It did not go off and he was not injured.

 Spielberg stated before production began that very few CGI effects would be used to maintain consistency with the other films.
 During filming significantly more CGI work was done than initially anticipated as in many cases it proved to be more practical.
 There ended up being a total of about 450 CGI shots in the film, with an estimated 30% of the film's shots containing CG matte paintings.
 Spielberg initially wanted brushstrokes to be visible on the paintings for added consistency with the previous films, but decided against it.
 The script also required a non-deforested jungle for a chase scene, but this would have been unsafe and much CGI work was done to create the jungle action sequence.
-Visual effects supervisor Pablo Helman (who worked on Lucas's Star Wars: Episode I – The Phantom Menace and Star Wars: Episode II – Attack of the Clones as well as Spielberg's War of the Worlds and Munich) traveled to Brazil and Argentina to photograph elements that were composited into the final images.
+Visual effects supervisor Pablo Helman, who worked on Lucas' Star Wars: Episode I – The Phantom Menace (1999) and Star Wars: Episode II – Attack of the Clones (2002) as well as Spielberg's War of the Worlds and Munich, traveled to Brazil and Argentina to photograph elements that were composited into the final images.
 Industrial Light and Magic then effectively created a virtual jungle with a geography like the real Amazon.

 The appearance of a live alien and flying saucer was in flux.
 Spielberg wanted the alien to resemble a Grey alien, and also rejected early versions of the saucer that looked "too Close Encounters".
-Art director Christian Alzmann said the esthetic was "looking at a lot of older B-movie designs—but trying to make that look more real and gritty to fit in with the Indy universe."
+Art director Christian Alzmann said the esthetic was "looking at a lot of older B-movie designs—but trying to make that look more real and gritty to fit in with the Indy universe".
 Other reference for the visual effects work included government tapes of nuclear tests, and video reference of real prairie dogs shot in 1080p by Nathan Edward Denning.